 KEY SOCIAL CONDITIONS

-Combining twenty years of debate and another four of active consultation, here are the seven key conditions the Tasmanian public have insisted we adhere to, beyond the planning scheme:
+Combining twenty years of debate and four of active consultation, here are the seven key conditions the Tasmanian public insist we adhere to, over and beyond the planning scheme:

 - Co-exist with the mountain; i.e do not detract from existing values or recreational use yet improve family-friendly access.